1inch/limit-order-protocol/description.md

 00000000 00000000 00000000 00000000 00000000 00000000 00000000 00000003
 ```

-# Fill order
+# Fill an order

-## How to fill order
+## How to fill an order

-To fill an order a taker should call one function of the series defined in `IOrderMixin` interface and supply order and extensions (if any), filling amount, signature, and taker filling options.
-The functions defined by the interface differ depending on order is filled with extensions or without, taker is the fund receiver or not, and order is filled with taker’s permit or not.
-The full list is below
+To fill an order, a taker should call one of the functions defined in the `IOrderMixin` interface and supply the order and any extensions, the filling amount, a signature, and taker filling options.
+The functions defined by the interface vary depending on whether the order is filled with or without extensions, whether the taker is the fund receiver or not, and whether the order is filled with the taker's permit or not.
+The full list is as follows:

-- `fillOrder` - fills simple order without extensions
+- `fillOrder` - fills a simple order without extensions.
-- `fillOrderExt` - allows to specify extensions that are used for the order
+- `fillOrderExt` - allows the specification of extensions used for the order.
-- `fillOrderTo` - allows to specify maker’s funds destination instead of `msg.sender`
+- `fillOrderTo` - allows the specification of the maker's funds destination instead of `msg.sender`.
-- `fillOrderToExt` - allows to specify maker’s funds destination and extensions that are used for the order
+- `fillOrderToExt` - allows the specification of the maker's funds destination and extensions used for the order.
-- `fillOrderToWithPermit` - allows to specify maker’s funds destination and calls permit before filling order.
+- `fillOrderToWithPermit` - allows the specification of the maker's funds destination and calls permit before filling the order.
 - `fillContractOrder` - uses contract-based signatures.
-- `fillContractOrderWithPermit` - uses contract-based signatures and taker’s permit.
+- `fillContractOrderWithPermit` - uses contract-based signatures and the taker's permit.
-- `fillContractOrderExt` - uses contract-based signatures and taker’s permit and allows to specify order’s extensions.
+- `fillContractOrderExt` - uses contract-based signatures, the taker's permit, and allows the specification of the order's extensions.

-All the function have similar signature, below are the examples covering the possible arguments and their description
+All the functions have a similar signature.
+Below are examples covering the possible arguments and their description.

 ```solidity
 // Fill from EOA